Darius Vâlcov: Legal problems

 Vâlcov resigned on 15 March 2015 following the corruption investigation of the National Anticorruption Directorate.

-He was convicted to an 8-year prison sentence in 2018, pending appeal.
+He was convicted and sentenced to an 8-year prison sentence in 2018, pending appeal.
 The sentence included 4 years for influence peddling, 6 years for money laundering, 2 years for financial operations incompatible with public office.
 The prison sentences were combined into one.
-Additionally, Vâlcov was fined 6.200.000 Lei.
+Additionally, Vâlcov was fined 6,200,000 Lei.
+He is wanted by the police for the execution of a 6-year prison sentence for influence peddling and money laundering.

 Personal life

 Darius Vâlcov was married to fellow politician Lavinia Șandru until 2016.